hpc2n/selecting-modules/docs/commands.md

 setenv("CUDA_PATH","/hpc2n/eb/software/CUDA/12.6.0")
 ```

+!!! note "buildenv"

+    The most useful usage of ``module show`` is with the ``buildenv`` module.
+If you load a "compiler toolchain" (see next section) and then the "buildenv" module, you can do

+    ```bash
+    module show buildenv
+    ```

+    to see all the various useful environment variables that can now be accessed for linking with when you are building something.

 ## module help

 This command prints the list of possible commands and can also be used to get the help message from module(s).